nawawishkid-old/docker-compose-runner/README.md

 - [x] Check duplicate compose name before building
 - [ ] If compose up multiple project, apache will use the same port.
 Use nginx as a single proxy which connect the internet with all compose networks.
 - [ ] Try using env variables for default version of php and mysql instead of hardcode it.
-- [ ] Able to create custom docker-compose.yml template
+- [x] Able to create custom docker-compose.yml template
+- [ ] Template is docker-compose.yml template and service volumes directories for all services in network
+- [ ] Able to up/down all available projects with --all
+- [ ] Able to configure dm via dm.conf file

 ## Issues
 - [x] Duplicate compose project name when using `dm compose build <name> --override`